 The industrial revolution is considered as a period of good deflation.
-In the late nineteenth century, the productivity improved greatly due to highly efficient steam engines, the shift of workforce from agricultural to industrial production and huge steel-producing industries.
+In the late nineteenth century, productivity improved greatly due to highly efficient steam engines, the shift of workforce from agricultural to industrial production, and huge steel-producing industries.
 These factors brought down the costs and caused good deflation.
-On one hand, industrial revolution minimized costs and improved margins, on the hand, it consistently increased labor wages.
+On one hand, the industrial revolution minimized costs and improved margins, on the other hand, it consistently increased labor wages.

 Hong Kong is a good example of deflation in recent times.
 In 1997, after the Asian financial crisis ended, the Hong Kong economy suffered from deflation.
 It was coupled with cheaper imports from China.
 This situation was not to end until 2004 having affected many Asian economies.